About the IQCP Program

 - signing the IAIDQ Code of Ethics and Professional Conduct

 The IQCP credential must be renewed every three years.
-There are two ways to recertify:
+To recertify:

 - Submit a recertification journal that documents a minimum level of ongoing professional development.

 The certification is based on the findings of a job analysis/role delineation study sponsored by IAIDQ between October 2008 and March 2009.
 The purpose of the study was to build IAIDQ's Information Quality Certified Professional credential on a solid foundation validated by practitioners and consistent with best practices and worldwide standards.

 The process followed by IAIDQ complies with widely accepted standards and regulations such as the ISO/IEC 17024 and the Standards for the Accreditation of Certification Programs, published by the USA National Commission for Certifying Agencies (NCCA, 2002).
 This distinguishes the IQCP credential from related certifications or certificates currently offered in the marketplace.